 Stop in to see relics from the Queen Anne's Revenge, Blackbeard's flagship, and learn more about the fascinating history and mystery of this region.
 There's some legend and lore thrown into the mix, too.

 The name says it all, doesn't it?
-The History Place in downtown Morehead City resembles a cross between a train depot and a mariner's port.
+The History Museum of Carteret County resembles a cross between a train depot and a mariner's port.
 It houses a wealth of local Crystal Coast history within its and walls and is well worth a visit.
 It hosts everything from historical to modern-day information through its exhibits, artwork, seminars, luncheons, musical concerts and more—many of which are offered free of charge.

 History fans who want to dive into the deeper regional story can stop by the renowned Jack Spencer Goodwin Research Library, which boasts more than 10,000 books and publications, an extensive local photo collection, and a wide range of other materials which document the history of Carteret County in impressive detail.